hai-on-op/app/docs/staking/staking-abstraction-spec.md

 ```

 Notes:
-- `affectsBoost=false` suppresses all boost UI and calculations for LP stakings.
+- `affectsBoost=false` suppresses all boost UI and calculations for that staking config.
 - All user-facing copy comes from `labels`.

 ## Hook and service factory (namespaced)